arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

   > Extension](https://en.wikipedia.org/wiki/Physical_Address_Extension)
   > alleviated this to a certain extent.

-- Decode: Decode the instruction and examine the Status Register.
+- **Decode**: Decode the instruction and examine the Status Register.
 This register, known as RFLAGS on x86_64, holds the current state of the processor.
 Key flags
   include: